 In 2017 Marjan went back to Yazd and she had a wonderful meeting with the officials of the Yazd Provincial Office of Department of Environment.
 They discussed several projects, such as assistance to the population recovery plan for the Persian fallow deer, air to water projects and assistance to the

-After that we visited several reservations where we have actually seen the animals we are protecting.
-It was an amazing experience which we will never forget and we are doing everything in our power to help protect these wonderful animals from extinction!
+After that, several reservations were visited where Marjan and her travel companions actually saw the animals the NGO is protecting.
+It was an amazing experience which we will never forget and we are doing everything in our power to keep helping in protecting these wonderful animals from extinction.